 Shockingly, more than 150 years after the disease was first defined, there are currently no universally accepted diagnostic approaches for ALS.
 In order to receive an ALS diagnosis patients must first undergo a battery of tests designed to rule out other diagnoses.
 This is highly problematic because it can take a year for an ALS patient to receive the correct diagnosis (and sometimes even longer).
 While these individuals are searching for a name for their affliction, they are frequently bounced to multiple doctors, can receive unnecessary (and expensive) surgical procedures and medications, and sadly can become ineligible for ALS clinical trials.
 The ALS field urgently needs to close this gap!

-Given this critical need in the field, ALSFAC is pleased to issue an open call for proposals designed to encourage the identification of early diagnostic markers of ALS.
+Given this critical need in the field, ALS Finding a Cure® and the ALS Association are pleased to announce that they have joined forces to issue an open international call for proposals designed to encourage the identification of early diagnostic markers of ALS.
 We are particularly interested in encouraging diverse and multidisciplinary research teams to attack this problem.

 Examples of approaches that might be supported by this request for proposals include, but are not limited to, the following:

 Grants will support 3-year proposals with a maximum total budget of $500,000 USD total (inclusive of both direct and indirect costs).

 Proposals due: March 1, 2023 5pm US ET

 Anticipated Earliest Start Date: June 15, 2023